 - The fabric could be more durable

 This shelter has long-lasting wear with water-shedding capabilities.
 It will help keep you dry in sudden rainstorms.
-The silver coating on the reserve side offers UV protection.
+In addition, the silver coating on the reserve side offers UV protection.

 The lightweight nature makes it a great camping, backpacking, or hiking option.
-The canopy comes in a storage bag that can be placed in a backpack or car.
+In addition, the canopy comes in a storage bag that can be placed in a backpack or car.

-Includes storage bag, tarp, pole storage bag, 2 high-quality poles, nail rope storage bag, 8 meters wind rope with 2 and 3 meters wind rope, and 4 and 8 pegs included.
+Includes storage bag, tarp, pole storage bag, two high-quality poles, nail rope storage bag, 8 meters wind rope with 2 and 3 meters wind cord, and 4 and 8 pegs.

 - Ultra-light and breathable fabric